toa-io/comq/readme.md

   manual [acknowledgment mode](https://www.rabbitmq.com/confirms.html#acknowledgment-modes),
   and Replies are consumed using automatic mode.

-If incoming message causes an exception, then it is "negative acknowledged" and requeued.
+If an incoming message causes an exception, then it is "negatively acknowledged" and requeued.
 If it causes an exception again, it will be discarded.

 > It is highly recommended to set up a dead letter exchange policy to analyse messages that caused